schil227/FantasticAdventuresOfDizzyFair/README.md

 Using the image above, we can go through the instructions that were executed to get to this breakpoint.
 The instructions are printed sequentially, so starting from the bottom we see the call to store the Accumulator into `$F2`.
 Looking up the logs we see another call to change the Accumulator: `ADC $F2` (**AD**d with **C**arry).
 This call makes sense; add the current value of `$F2` to what already exists in the accumulator.
 Following up the chain of execution, we arrive at `LDA #07`: Load 7 into the accumulator!
 This is the damage Dizzy sustained from the spider, and we've found the location where it's getting called (`$92AD`, or `$0052BD` with offsets).

-This example was using the patched version of the game; the original value is `#14` - that's 0x14 *not* 14 decimal (0x14 = 16 + 4 => 20 decimal).
-Full disclosure, I had intended to half the damage from the spiders, but since I spaced and didn't perform the proper conversion, the damage received is about 1/3rd.
+This example was using the (now outdated) patched version of the game; the original value is `#14` - that's 0x14 *not* 14 decimal (0x14 = 16 + 4 => 20 decimal). ~~Full disclosure, I had intended to half the damage from the spiders, but since I spaced and didn't perform the proper conversion, the damage received is about 1/3rd.~~ It has since been fixed to be `#0A`, which is half of `#14`.
 It's also worth noting that this damage value in the code is shared amongst other enemies, namely the ants and the (not sewer) rats.

 Anyways, by performing this operation among other damage sources, I was able to track and change a few of them accordingly.